What is Intellectual Property?

 Types of IPRs

-Intellectual Property Rights (IPRs) are territorial legal rights that enable the owners of the IP to control the exploitation of these rights by stopping unauthorised parties from performing certain acts usually with commercial gain in mind.
+Intellectual Property Rights (IPRs) are territorial legal rights that enable the owners of the IP to control the use of the IP by stopping unauthorised parties from performing certain acts (often with commercial gain in mind).
+IPRs can be bought, sold or licensed.

 The main Intellectual Property Rights are: